canonical-ols/conn-check/README.rst

 http
 ````

-Check that a HTTP request succeeds.
+Check that a HTTP/HTTPS request succeeds.

 url
     The URL to fetch.